 You may generate configuration snippets for Apache HTTPD and Nginx backed Artifactory High Availability clusters with the built-in Reverse Proxy generator - it will detect the existing server nodes and add them to the generated configuration file.

 The code samples below show some basic examples of load balancer configurations:

 More details are available on the nginx website.

 Artifactory Server Cluster

 Each Artifactory server in the cluster receives requests routed to it by the load balancer.
-All servers share a common database and NFS mount, and communicate with each other to ensure that they are synchronized on all transactions.
+All servers share a common database, and communicate with each other to ensure that they are synchronized on all transactions.

 Local Area Network

 To ensure good performance and synchronization of the system, all the components of your Artifactory HA installation must be installed on the same high-speed LAN.

 In theory, Artifactory HA could work over a Wide Area Network (WAN), however in practice, network latency makes it impractical to achieve the performance required for high availability systems.

 Artifactory HA offers different options for storing binaries.
 Some examples are: